Interview with Thomas Bagge, CEO & Statutory Director of the Digital Container Shipping Association

 Thomas Bagge: First of all, I am very honored to be asked to lead the organization.
 We had a really exciting time establishing the association over the past year.
 So when I was asked by the members whether I wanted to lead it I was of course very excited about the opportunity, because it is something that I am extremely passionate about.

-Could you give us a practical example of a hurdle which the industry is facing due to lack of standardization?
+Could you give us a practical example of a hurdle that the industry is facing due to lack of standardization?

 Thomas Bagge: A very practical example that I usually provide is that different companies use different definitions of what it means when the vessel has “arrived”.
 Some say the vessel has arrived when it arrives in the berth, while others say that it has arrived when it arrives at the pilot station.
 There are also differences in the way the arrival notifications are set up: what data should be included in that message?
 What kind of date stamps or other data points should be there?
 All those things are far from being standardized or at least agreed upon.
 That makes it unnecessarily complicated for the customers of the industry.